denismoulin/denismoulin/_posts/2018-02-01-headlight-app.md

 external: false
 link: https://weareheadlight.com
 ---
-Headlight is a modern coaching solution that enables individuals to identify and drive professional and personal development.
+Headlight is a modern coaching solution that enables individuals to define and drive their professional and personal development.

-I helped the team develop a couple of concept and turn them into apps.
+I helped the team to develop concepts and turn them into apps.
 What you see below is a compilation of simplified key views of the latest app.

 ![](../../assets/images/posts/headlight--app/headlight--app--content--0.png)
-###### Your account is unique and could be offered as a perk by a company.
-Nothing is shared to the rest of your organization.
+###### Your account is unique and could be offered as a perk by your company.
+Nothing is shared with the rest of your organization.

 ![](../../assets/images/posts/headlight--app/headlight--app--content--1.png)
-###### Setup your account and preferences the way you want.
-You're also have a choice of different coaches with different personalities.
+###### Set up your account and preferences to suit your needs and choose from a range of coaches with different personalities.

 ![](../../assets/images/posts/headlight--app/headlight--app--content--2.png)
-###### Sessions are only booked by users and can be rescheduled by both parties (users and coaches) at anytime.
-Each session is usually structured around talking points written by coaches.
+###### Sessions are only booked by users but can be rescheduled by either party (user or coach) at any time.
+Sessions are generally structured around talking points written by coaches.

 ![](../../assets/images/posts/headlight--app/headlight--app--content--3.png)
-###### We have scale down the app away from more complex flow such as streak tracker, calendar date picker, goal tracking on the app and concentrated our effort on the session and messaging experience with coaches.
+###### We have scaled down the app from a more complex flow that included streak tracking, calendar date selection, and goal tracking to concentrate our efforts on the session and messaging experience with coaches.